xdrahulagrawal/React-Job_Portal/Readme.md

 # React Job Portal

-### Decription - Job portal app a build using ReactJs, Javascript, TypeScript, HTML, Vanilla CSS.
+### Description  - Job portal app a build using ReactJs, Javascript, TypeScript, HTML, Vanilla CSS.
 You can see screenshot attached in the `screenshot` folder.
 <br />

 ### Running Steps to run the project.